 The Company paid cash finder's fees of \$1,344 and issued 22,400 broker warrants in respect of the final closing.
-Each broker warrant entitles the holder to acquire a common share, priced at \$0.07 until July 27, 2017.
-The securities issued are subject to a four month hold period expiring on November 28, 2016.
+Each broker warrant entitled the holder to acquire a common share, priced at \$0.07 until July 27, 2017.
 The funds from the Offering have been used for a drill program on the Company's Lundmark-Akow Lake property.
-The broker warrants were valued at \$672.